2023 Solar Incentives Guide for La Puente, CA - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit might apply to you, speak with your local La Puente solar installers.
+To fully understand how the new Clean Energy Credit will apply to you, speak with your local La Puente solar installation company.

 State & Local Solar Incentives